 A Worldwide Movement for Domestic Workers

-By Marina FE Durano
+By Marina Durano

 Despite the profession’s growing ranks, millions of domestic workers—80 percent of whom are women—remain impoverished and exploited.
 In many countries, in fact, legal norms don’t provide domestic workers with the same rights and protections that other workers already enjoy.

 Thankfully, more domestic workers than ever—including people like Phobsuk “Dang” Gasing, a Thai domestic worker and union leader in Hong Kong, who is featured in this video—are coming together and forming unions.